kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 docker exec -it slurmctld bash
 ```

-For the live session of this class we created a virtual HPC with 3 nodes.
+For the live session of this class we created a virtual HPC with 6 nodes.
-How this was done is described further in the cloud section.
+How this was done is described further in the [cloud section](../../cloud/setup_vhpc/).

 @@important
 How to get access to the live setup is not in the notes.